teamNoZzz/gnosis-protocol-automations/README.md

 # Gnosis Protocol | Gelato Automation features

-This repository contains scripts that showcases how to automate various use cases such as placing orders on the gnosis protocol and scheduling an automated withdraw on behalf of users using gelato.
+This repository contains scripts that showcase how to automate various use cases such as placing orders on the gnosis protocol and scheduling an automated withdraw on behalf of users using gelato.

 ## Installation